QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 5. Decide which Level's ambience is appropriate for your map and navigate to `Content > FMOD > Levels` and enter the appropriate level folder.
 6. Find the `FMOD Event` that has `*_Amb` in the name. (eg: `Gas_Amb_V2`) and drag that into your scene
 7. **IMPORTANT**: Within the World Outliner, find this Event and drag it ONTOP of the `Ready or Not Audio Volume` to make it a child actor of it, just like before.

+The Ready or Not Audio Volumes can also be used to control FMOD events that should play persistantly around the map but shouldn't be heard all the time. e.g. The hum of a fridge that was in a room, but you didn't want to hear it if you were outside.
+Another example would be hearing the splash of a water feature outside, but only if you were close to it.

+You can think of them as trigger volumes to control scenarios by setting them up in the same manner as above, by making any relevant FMOD Events a child actor of the Volume.

 ### Part 3 - Setting up Room Volumes